 Drawing WM-1 also illustrates how the existing 400mm supply to the G.E.
-Booth WWTF will be maintained, albeit realigned through the subject lands along a public road (Street 'B').
+Booth WWTF will be maintained, albeit realigned through the subject lands along a public road (Street 'B') and easement on the north side of the Parks Depot block in the Innovation Corridor.
+The channel crossing and connection design have been coordinated with teh Region.
 No service connections to this watermain will be permitted.
-Based on the final land use design, the watermain will be relocated along a future road right of way so long as it remains a dedicated feed to the plant.